gauravbosamiya/portfolio/README.md

 **MLOps- Next Word Predictor** |LSTM, MLflow + DagsHub, DVC, Docker, AWS, CI/CD, Flask<br>
 [Github Link](https://github.com/gauravbosamiya/end-to-end-mlops-pipeline-next-word-predictor)
-- Built an end-to-end MLOps pipeline integrating AWS(S3) and CI/CD with GitHub Actions, automating the entire deep learning workflow from data ingestion to model registration.
+- Built an MLOps pipeline integrating AWS(S3) and CI/CD with GitHub Actions, automating the entire deep learning workflow from data ingestion to model registration.
 - Scraped text data from the web using BeautifulSoup and Requests for data creation.
 - Trained an LSTM model on text data and deployed it using Flask containerized with Docker.
 - Implemented robust logging and exception handling using Python’s logging module for smooth debugging and error tracking.